runette/simpleNDB/docs/IMAGES.md

 When the object is created - it creates a Blob class as a `.blob` property.

-As a aresult of a `.get()` call, the Storage object is downloaded and made into a Pillow Image class object and stored as the `.image` property.
+As a result of a `.get()` call, the Storage object is downloaded and made into a Pillow Image class object and stored as the `.image` property.

 A `put()` call on the ndbImage will result in the `.image` property being uploaded to the Storage object.